DLR-AMR/t8code_JOSS/paper.md

 ![Left: Quad-tree of an exemplary forest mesh consisting of two trees (k0, k1) distributed over three parallel processes p0 to p2.
-The SFC is represented by a black curve tracing only the finest elements (leafs) of each tree.
+The SFC is represented by a black curve tracing only the finest elements (leaves) of each tree.
 Right:
 Sketch of the associated mixed shape mesh refined up to level three.
 Bottom
 left: The elements saved by p1 and the associated ghost  elements (non process local neighbors).